chaitanyab2311/velero-krm-enhancment/velero-krm-enhancement.md

 - [ ] User-facing documentation is created

 ### Open Questions
+-  Can changes be made in exiting codebase as opposed to refactoring the whole code?
 -  Whether adding in KRM functions is actually useful or will it affect the performance of current plugin in a negative manner?

 ### Summary